AlviDab/Mangroves_ClimateChange/README.md

 # Protecting climate-resilient mangroves requires a small increase in the global protected area

-In this repository is reported the code to run the prioritisation and produce the figures of the study "Protecting climate-resilient mangroves requires a small increase in the global protected area".
+In this repository is the code to prepare the data, run the prioritisation and produce the figures of the study "Protecting climate-resilient mangroves requires a small increase in the global protected area".

-The code should be run sequentially, starting from "01_data_processing" to "04_patchwork_figures"
+The code (in "Code") should be run sequentially, starting from the scripts in the folder "01_data_processing", over the analysis in "02_prioritisation" to plotting in "03_Figures".

+Functions used in the scripts can be found in the "Functions" folder.

 ## System requirements
 The code was written and tested in R version 4.4.0 in Microsoft Windows 11 Home version 10.0.22631 build 22631.